CharanMadhala/GlobeNest/readme.md

 <!-- 60.Project - Phase 3 (Part c) [80]
     [80] 01.Fixing Home page - removend Home button in Navbar - removing / route from app.js - changing Add new listing to Airbnb your home in navbar

     [81] 02.
-Add UI for FIlters - dispalying filters on top of index route without functionality - font awesome icons - changes in  index.ejs
+Add UI for Filters - dispalying filters on top of index route without functionality - font awesome icons - changes in  index.ejs

+    [82] 03.
+Add UI for Tax Switch - displaying total amount after taxes switch as in Airbnb (using bootstrap checks and radios - switches) - writing script for it in index.ejs itself (attaching event listener and tracking click event)

+    Home Work - for Filters in [81] - add Functionality - add category, type string and contains enum array in listings schema (enum: array of categories this listing comes under) - filter only those listings after clicking on that particular filter

+    Home Work - For Filters - when we screen size decreases, display only some filters - use own logic or use bootstrap collapse